openfheorg/awesome-openfhe/README.md

 ## Publications Describing OpenFHE Crypto Algorithms

-The algorithms in these publications are already implemented in the official versions of OpenFHE.
+The algorithms in these publications are already implemented in the official distribution of OpenFHE.
+All of these papers have at least one author from the [OpenFHE design paper](https://eprint.iacr.org/2022/915) and most of these works were prepared as part of projects advancing OpenFHE or its predecessors.

 ### FHE Algorithms
 * [HRA-secure homomorphic lattice-based proxy re-encryption with tight security](https://eprint.iacr.org/2024/681) - IACR Communications in Cryptology (CiC) 2025.